kenleytomlin/telemusik/README.md

 ###Features
 So you might be wondering what features are currently implemented

-/searchArtists - Uses spotifies artist search to return some results which generates a keyboard the user can click in the client.
+/search - Uses Spotify's artist search to return some results which generates a keyboard the user can click in the client.

 /add - Is used as a response endpoint for /searchArtists.
 It takes the